kavina-systems/MTD/README.md

 3) Retrieve VAT liabilities
 4) Retrieve VAT payments

 Primarily aimed at users who use spreadsheets for accounts and act as bridging software for supported spreadsheets;
 Microsoft Excel
 WPS Office
 Open Office
 Libre Office
-The spreadsheet must include defined worksheet template.
+The spreadsheet must include the defined worksheet template.

 This is a standalone application for Windows (7,8,10 x32 and x64), no installation required.